DevHankering/asp.net_core_web_api_reference_project/README.md

 - after injecting in program.cs, we can use it anywhere in out application, to use just create the constructor and import it as a parameter like this `IMapper mapper`
 - since we want to use it in our controller, create a constructor in the file and inside (), write IMapper mapper --> where IMapper becomes datatype and mapper become variable name but before that assign mapper as private field using ctrl+. and selecting field option.

+## Data Seeding
+- Data seeding refers to the process of populating a database with an initial set of data.
+This is often done to set up a development or testing environment by inserting predefined data into tables, allowing developers, testers, or administrators to work with sample data.
+It ensures that the database has all the necessary records to function properly during the application development process.
+- During the initial setup of a new project or system, predefined records such as users, categories, or configurations are seeded to ensure that the system operates properly.
+  ### How to Do Data Seeding
+  1. First, delete the tables from the database because otherwise you might get the error, that the table already exists.
+  2. we do data seeding using `onModelCreating` method.
+  3. generally, data seeding is done in dbContext file, So go there and write `override onModelCreating` Now you will get suggessions and in one suggession modelbuilder will be written, select that, hece you will get the structor for overriding.
+  4. Inside the structure, we will create new list and seed the list into the database.
+  5. When creating the list you will need the Id for every list item.
+For Id or identifier, we can not write `Guid.NewGuid()` which will give us a new guid id , becuase at every migration, `Guid.NewGuid()` will assign a new Guid id to the list item which we don't want.
+  6. So to solve this, we will go to **C# Interactive** window, to go there --> View>Other Windows>C# Interactive --> here will type `Guid.NewGuid()` and this will give us a GuidId, So just copy and paste it into your list item Id.